otterscan/otterscan-book/src/contract-verification/sourcify/README.md

 - [Integration modes](./integration-modes.md)

-If you are a smart contract developer who wants to verify a smart contract on Sourcify, please take a look at their docs.
-It is out of scope of this documentation to explain all different ways they can verify contracts.
+To learn how to verify a smart contract on Sourcify, take a look at the Sourcify docs:

 - [How to verify contracts on Sourcify](https://docs.sourcify.dev/docs/how-to-verify/)